SalomePlatform/adao/doc/en/reference.rst

   QualityCriterion
     This key indicates the quality criterion, minimized to find the optimal state estimate.
 The default is the usual data assimilation criterion named "DA", the augmented weighted least squares.
-The possible criteria has to be in the following list, where the equivalent names are indicated by "=":
+The possible criteria has to be in the following list, where the equivalent names are indicated by the sign "=": ["AugmentedWeightedLeastSquares"="AWLS"="DA",
-    ["AugmentedPonderatedLeastSquares"="APLS"="DA",
-    "PonderatedLeastSquares"="PLS", "LeastSquares"="LS"="L2",
+    "WeightedLeastSquares"="WLS", "LeastSquares"="LS"="L2",
     "AbsoluteValue"="L1", "MaximumError"="ME"]

+  BoxBounds
+    This key allows to define upper and lower bounds for *increments* on every state variable being optimized (and not on state variables themselves).
+    Bounds have to be given by a list of list of pairs of lower/upper bounds for each increment on variable, with extreme values every time there is no bound (``None`` is not allowed when there is no bound).
+This key is required and there is no default values.

   SetSeed
     This key allow to give an integer in order to fix the seed of the random